3rd Year, African Studies and History

 3rd year, Fundamental Genetics

-Undergrad Highlight: Lab work that broadened her research experience
+Undergrad highlight: Lab work that broadened her research experience

-Though Karol moved from Ecuador to begin her studies at U of T, she credits the friendly and diverse Canadian culture for helping her adjust to life in Toronto.
+Karol moved from Ecuador to begin her studies at U of T, and she credits the friendly and diverse Canadian culture for helping her adjust to life in Toronto.
 “Initially I was afraid to ask for help, but I realized that recognizing you need help makes you stronger.
 So during first year I received a lot of help from my college community, from my Registrar, from my professors and from my friends.”